 And the next time your dough clings to your hands, you won’t rush for flour.

 You’ll feel it.
-You’ll read it.
-You’ll know whether it’s still forming — or simply hydrated.
+You’ll know whether it’s still developing — or simply hydrated.